bdwalker1/MalignantNetTrafficPredictor/README.md

 For those familiar with Docker containers, you should have no problem using the instructions below for installing in your chosen configuration.
-Beginners should be able to follow these instructions to get a working deployment working on their personal workstation.
+Beginners should be able to follow these instructions to get a working deployment set up on their personal workstation.

 **Prerequisites:**
 - Git (https://git-scm.com/downloads)